Mountain Lake Wilderness Cluster: Location and access

-The Appalachian Trail and the Allegheny Trail pass thru the cluster.
-Access to the Appalachian trail is gained at road crossings in Johns Creek Road (Va 632), Mountain Lake Road (Va 613), and Big Stony Creek Rd (Va 635).
+The Appalachian Trail and the Allegheny Trail pass through the cluster.
+Access to the Appalachian Trail is gained at road crossings in Johns Creek Road (Va 632), Mountain Lake Road (Va 613), and Big Stony Creek Rd (Va 635).
 There are no road crossing of the Allegheny Trail, but it can be reached by parking on North Fork Mountain Road (Va 613), then hiking along the old turnpike to reach the trail where it passes along the ridge of Peters Mountain.

 There are 18 trails on the land managed by the Mountain Lake Conservancy.
 A map of trails and a $5 annual permit can be obtained at the Mountain Lake Lodge.

 Other roads and trails in the area are shown on National Geographic Trail Map 788.

 Biological significance

 The area contains forested ridges, dominated by oaks and other hardwoods, and cove forests on sheltered slopes, hollows and along stream valleys.
 These forests provide good habitat for salamanders.
 The Appalachian Mountains are the home to more salamander species than anywhere else in the world.
 The area's diverse forests and freshwater ecosystems provide a home to these reptiles that have become adapted to cool highlands.
 Almost half of all these species are listed as threatened or endangered.

 In the early 20th century the forest was dominated by chestnut trees to the extent that the forest was characterized as "oak-chestnut", but by 1930 most of these trees had been infected by chestnut blight.
-The root system of blight killed trees still produces sprouts but they do not get much larger than an inch in diameter before succumbing to the blight.
+The root system of blight-killed trees still produces sprouts but they do not get much larger than an inch in diameter before succumbing to the blight.
 A large number of hemlock trees are threatened by the woolly adelgid that arrived in 2000.
 Efforts are underway to introduce beetle predators known to feed on the woolly adelgid.

 The tawny crescent is a butterfly that is considered endangered and has disappeared from much of its former range in the Appalachians.
 One of the best known populations was at Mountain Lake.
 It is severely threatened by spraying intended for the control of gypsy moths.
 Its habitat is not well known, but is considered to prefer steep, dry, sparsely wooded hillsides.